nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp3.md

     gsutil cp -r $BUCKET/<folder name>/* <location to copy files to>
     ```

+    Example:

-    For this example, we copy the "testfile.txt" file from the Google bucket to the current directory location we're in at the terminal, which is represented by "./":
+    - We copy the "testfile.txt" file from the Google bucket to the current directory location we're in at the terminal, which is represented by "./".
     ```
     gsutil cp $BUCKET/testfile.txt ./
     ```